100 Fun Things to Do in Chicago

 young people playing instruments on stage| ©Sun Valley Group of Schools

-With the Candlelight Concerts experience you will hear everything from classical music to tributes from Beyoncé, Queen or Adele.
+With the Candlelight Concerts experience, you will hear everything from classical music to tributes to Beyoncé, Queen, and Adele.
 All in a unique candlelit atmosphere that will relax your mind and sharpen your senses.

-Some events at the venue have been tributes to Aretha Franklin, Juan Gabriel and Taylor Swift, so there is music for different tastes.
+Some of the events at the venue have been tributes to Aretha Franklin, Juan Gabriel, and Taylor Swift, so there is music for different tastes.
 I even recommend the concerts inspired by anime music, as they offer a mix of feelings for anime fans.

-45. Get creative with your kids at LEGOLAND Discovery Center
+45. Get creative with your kids at the LEGOLAND Discovery Center

 entrance to Legoland| ©swimfinfan